Meetings are at 7:00 pm on the first Tuesday of each month September through May

 In person meetings are held in Gorham at 200 Narragansett Street, in the upstairs meeting room at Moody’s Collision.

-Meetings on the first Tuesday of each month September through May at 7:00 pm.
-The link will be sent to the group on Tuesday evening shortly before the meeting time.
-Overflow viewing will be available via youtube live stream.
+A zoom link will be sent to members on Tuesday evening shortly before the meeting time.
+Overflow viewing will be available via YouTube live stream.
 The link will be sent out at the start of the meeting.

 Join using the camera and microphone on your phone, tablet, laptop or desktop.
 All should be muted unless you are speaking.
 Camera/Video from non-presenters isn’t necessary to be able to listen in and see the presentation.

 Folks not presenting should stay muted and ask questions in the chat box that can be read to the presenter by the meeting organizer.
 Attendees can also click the “raise your hand“ button to be recognized to speak by the presenter or organizer during any Q and A session.

 Open to club members and guests, each meeting features a program of interest to beekeepers.
 Guest requests can be submitted to Mainehoneybeeman@gmail.com for online meeting access.